SumoLogic/sumologic-documentation/docs/csa/threat-detection-and-investigation.md

 While the pre-built apps can meet many of your needs, you can also build your own dashboards.
 In this section we show you how to build an example dashboard for threat detection and investigation.

 The steps in this section describe how to query [AWS CloudTrail](/docs/integrations/amazon-aws/cloudtrail/) logs to monitor security data.
 You can search AWS CloudTrail logs to extract the user, event, and IP addresses as metadata.
 Because they're in JSON format, you'll use the [parse json](/docs/search/search-query-language/parse-operators/parse-json-formatted-logs/) operator.
 This way, you can use the extracted values later to monitor user activity.
-(To perform the steps in the section, you must first have set up [collection of CloudTrail logs](/docs/integrations/amazon-aws/cloudtrail#collecting-logs-for-the-aws-cloudtrail-app)).
+(To perform the steps in the section, you must first have set up [collection of CloudTrail logs](/docs/integrations/amazon-aws/cloudtrail#collecting-logs-for-the-aws-cloudtrail-app).)
 AWS CloudTrail logs contain information about requests for resources in your account, such as:

-* who made the request
+* who made the request.
-* the services used
+* the services used.
-* the actions performed
+* the actions performed.
-* and parameters for the action
+* parameters for the action.

 After you build the dashboard to find and monitor security events, we'll show you how to enhance the dashboard to do the following threat investigations: